 In this section, I detail the design of two preregistered survey experiments.
-Both Studies 1 and 2 employed a three-condition between-subjects design: 1) balanced, 2) uncongenial, and 3) congenial corrections of political parties for misstatements, examining heterogeneous treatment effects by partisan identity (Studies 1 and 2) and perceived blame of political parties for misinformation (Study 2).
-In both studies, participants were told they would be presented with a list of headlines from a news source.
-After reading the headlines, respondents assessed the credibility of the news source.
+Both Studies 1 and 2 employed a three-condition between-subjects design: 1) symmetric, 2) uncongenial asymmetric, and 3) congenial asymmetric corrections of political parties for misstatements.
+Main analyses focused on the heterogeneous treatment effects by partisan identity (Studies 1 and 2) and by perceived blame on political parties for misinformation (Study 2).
+In both studies, participants were told they would be presented with a list of headlines from a news